- Key Initiatives

 - Financial Markets Regulation

 - Risk Management

-The PFS sponsors multiple conferences with a focus on the above research streams.
-Our conferences engage academic, industry, regulatory and student participation.
+The PFS produces multiple conferences and events with a focus on the above research streams.
+Our programming engage academic, industry, regulatory and student participation.
 Some examples of recent events and conferences are here.